reymon359/how-to-live/docs/Avoid overthinking/index.md

-# Don't overthink
+# Avoid overthinking

-To overthink is to think about something you have already thought.
+To overthink is to think about something more than necessary.
 It is a waste of time and energy.
 It immobilizes you.

-Sometimes we overthink about things that don't depend on us.
-Try to communicate with the people those things depend on to solve them.
-Ask for help if you need to.

 When we overthink too much about doing something, or we plan it without taking action, we are suffering _Analysis Paralysis._

+Sometimes we overthink about what doesn't depend on us.
+If you need to, ask for help.
+Communicate with the people those things depend on to solve them.

 ## Quotes